-- The Council receives Adult Education Budget grant under a contract with the Education and Skills Funding Agency annually to deliver locally responsive provision to adults aged 19+ to engage local communities, improve employability skills, improve skills for life, promote health and wellbeing and help people move closer to and into employment. - The procurement specification is written so that it describes the broad outcomes that must be achieved, in support of the City Plan priorities, as well as the priorities of the five Area Committees and the North East LEP.
-This approach facilitates partnerships with local organisations, frequently within the Voluntary and Community Sector, who have a good track record of supporting "hard to reach" people, by delivering provision which is within their scope and using their existing tutor base.
-It builds on delivery partners' strengths to achieve social and economic improvements for Sunderland.
-This local partnership approach delivers added social value within the city, by helping to sustain and build the capacity of the voluntary and community sector.
+In line with the Adult Education Budget grant from the Education and Skills Funding Agency, a procurement process was carried out in August 2021 to ensure provision is in place to address the education, skills and training needs throughout Sunderland's communities.

+The procurement specification describes the broad outcomes that must be achieved in support of key strategic documents setting out the Council's vision for Sunderland, including the City Plan and the Health & Wellbeing Strategy, as well as the priorities of the 5 Regeneration Area Committees.

+This approach engenders partnerships with local community organisations, frequently within the VCS, who have a good track record of supporting hard to reach people by delivering appropriate provision within their scope and using their existing tutor base.
+It builds on the individual strengths of our delivery partners to achieve social and economic improvements for Sunderland and its citizens.
+This local partnership approach delivers added social value within the City by helping to build and sustain the capacity of the VCS.